Trump tracker: The story of his first year - in seven graphics

 Donald Trump came into office promising to change the face of American politics and transfer power "back to the people".
-So what has he achieved so far, at the six-month mark?
+So what has he achieved so far, at the 12-month mark?

-We're tracking the president's progress on his agenda and how it is received by the American public.
+We're tracking the president's progress on his agenda and how it is received by the American public and the wider world.

 How are his approval ratings?

 Donald Trump is one of the most unpopular presidents in the modern era.
-His approval rating is languishing at 39% after six months in office, according to Gallup.
+His weekly approval rating is languishing at 39% after 12 months in office, according to Gallup.

-Ford was also on 39% after six months in office, according to Gallup, following his politically radioactive pardon of predecessor Richard Nixon for the Watergate scandal.
+Even Gerald Ford was in the high 40s after 12 months in office, according to Gallup, following his politically radioactive pardon of predecessor Richard Nixon for the Watergate scandal.

 When Mr Trump assumed office on 20 January he had the lowest approval rating of any incoming president.
 He won the election with anaemic numbers, so it's unsurprising they're still poor.